-Once the software of your phone is updated, your phone will restart automatically and after the restart, it will try and connect to the available network.
+Once your phone’s software is updated, your phone will restart automatically, and after the restart, it will try and connect to the available network.
 Once the network is connected, check if the problem is fixed.

 Solution 7: Nulled IMEI

-There are times when the device’s IMEI number may have been nulled or there may be a problem of unknown IMEI number which can lead to a no signal or no service problem.
+There are times when the device’s IMEI number may have been nulled, or there may be a problem with an unknown IMEI number, which can lead to a no signal or no service problem.
 You must check if your IMEI number has been nulled or corrupted.
-And if the problem lies within the IMEI number, then it is imperative to restore the null IMEI.
+And if the problem lies within the IMEI number, it is imperative to restore the null IMEI.

-- Head into the dialer of your phone and enter *#06# which will bring up the IMEI number of your device.
-If the result shows as Null then your device’s IMEI number has been corrupted and you must take necessary action to resolve this problem.
+- Head into your phone’s dialer and enter *#06#, which will bring up the IMEI number of your device.
+If the result shows as Null, then your device’s IMEI number has been corrupted, and you must take the necessary action to resolve this problem.

 - Make sure you select Common on your device.